Vladimiro Montesinos: Attorney career

 In February 1978, Montesinos was freed after two years in jail.
 He was given work by his cousin Sergio Cardenal Montesinos, a lawyer who persuaded him to pursue a degree in law.
 In April of the same year, Montesinos applied to the National University of San Marcos in Lima.
 He received his law diploma only three months later, through fraudulent means.
 Book No. 24 of the University of San Marcos Office of Records, where Montesinos' graduation would be noted, has disappeared from the Office.
 Montesinos' undergraduate thesis and other materials related to his academic record have never been produced.

-On August 15, 1978, Montesinos used his degree to register as a lawyer with the Superior Court of Lima.
-Ten days later, on August 25, 1978, he became a member of the Lima bar association.
+On 15 August 1978, Montesinos used his degree to register as a lawyer with the Superior Court of Lima.
+Ten days later, on 25 August 1978, he became a member of the Lima bar association.
 He became notorious for representing a number of Colombian and Peruvian members of the illegal drug trade, as well as police officers accused of being involved in drug trafficking.
 Between 1978 and 1979, he represented Colombian drug lords Evaristo "Papá Doc" Porras Ardila and Jaime Tamayo.
 In addition, he acted as guarantor on Tamayo's lease of several offices and warehouses used to manufacture cocaine.

 Between 1980 and 1983, Montesinos revealed sensitive information related to military wiretapping and assassinations to the newspaper Kausachum, run by Augusto Zimmerman, ex-spokesperson of deposed president Juan Velasco Alvarado.
 General Carlos Briceño, the Commander of the Peruvian Army, re-opened the investigation into Montesinos' alleged treason.
 Montesinos fled to Ecuador, where in 1984 he revealed information to the Ecuadorian Army about Peru's military weapons purchases.
 The investigation was closed that year in order to "protect institutional image", and Montesinos was allowed to return to Peru.

-The Fujimori years

-Montesinos came to public notice again in 1990 when he defended Alberto Fujimori against accusations of fraudulent real estate dealings, during the presidential campaign, in which Fujimori was an obscure candidate.
-The paperwork in the case disappeared and the charges were dropped.
-Gustavo Gorriti reported that Montesinos allegedly used $1 million provided by Pablo Escobar to fund the presidential campaign for Alberto Fujimori in the 1990 Peruvian general election.
-In addition, evidence exists that Montesinos reportedly forged tax documents and the birth certificate of Fujimori according to the Harvard International Review.
-After Fujimori won the 1990 general elections, on 28 July Montesinos became his chief advisor and the effective head of the National Intelligence Service (SIN).
-The Drug Enforcement Administration (DEA), according to its documents, believed in 1990 that Montesinos effectively ruled Peru through the SIN.
-The United States reportedly maintained a relationship with Montesinos as a way to have direct influence in Peru; the SIN head would clear bureaucratic obstacles and would immediately implement the recommendations of the CIA.
-During his years with Fujimori, Montesinos was said to be paid $1 million annually by the CIA from 1990 to 2000, according to US officials, while the CIA and the DEA defended him from allegations of misconduct.